 Systems with this property are called \emph{passive}, a property which is further desired to be preserved by the reduced-order model.
-Note that the frequency domain pendant of passivity is \emph{positive realness}, i.\,e., the transfer function $\TF(s)$ has no poles and is dissipative in the open right complex half plane.
+Note that the frequency domain pendant of passivity is \emph{positive realness}, i.e., the transfer function $\TF(s)$ has no poles in the open right complex half plane and, additionally, $-\TF(s)$ is dissipative in the open right complex half plane.

-For linear time-invariant systems, there are three ``prominent'' techniques for model order reduction, namely \emph{modal-based}, \emph{balancing-based}, and \emph{interpolation-based} approaches.
+For linear time-invariant systems, there are (among others) three ``prominent'' techniques for model order reduction, namely \emph{modal-based}, \emph{balancing-based}, and \emph{interpolation-based} approaches.
 The modal-based methods consider eigenvalue problems associated with the potential poles of the transfer function to retain chosen poles from the original in the reduced-order model.
-Balancing-based methods use energy considerations to figure out parts of the state only contributing marginally to the input-output behavior, which are truncated to obtain a reduced system of a priori known quality by providing an error bound in the $\Hinf$-norm or gap metric.
+Balancing-based methods use energy considerations to figure out parts of the state only contributing marginally to the input-output behavior, which are truncated to obtain a reduced-order system of a priori known quality by providing error bounds, e.g., in the $\Hinf$-norm or gap metric.
 The main cost in the determination of reduced-order models by balanced truncation is the numerical solution of matrix equations of Lyapunov or Riccati type.
-Interpolation-based methods use certain projections of the state-space which guarantee exactness of the transfer function of the reduced-order system at some prescribed frequencies.
+Interpolation-based methods use certain projections of the state space, which guarantee exactness of the transfer function of the reduced-order system at some prescribed frequencies.

-For second-order systems, the general ideas of balancing-based model order reduction are subject of various contributions~\cite{morMeyS96, morBaiS05, morFre05, morSalL06, morChaLVetal06, morHarVS10, morBenS11, morBenKS13} (see also~\cite{morReiS08} for an overview).
-Some progress has been made in preservation of certain physical properties like passivity in model reduction of second-order systems with co-located inputs and outputs \cite{morReiS08, morBenS11, morBenKS13}, but none of these methods are provided with an error bound.
-Besides these, there exist interpolatory methods, which succeed either in preserving the second-order structure~\cite{morSal05, morBeaG09} or deliver a posteriori $\Hinf$ error bounds~\cite{morPanWL13}.
+For second-order systems, the general ideas of balancing-based model order reduction are subject of various contributions~\cite{PBTRMV_MeyS96, PBTRMV_ChaLVetal06, PBTRMV_HarVS10, PBTRMV_BenS11, PBTRMV_BenKS13b}; see also~\cite{PBTRMV_ReiS08} for an overview.
+Some progress has been made in preservation of certain physical properties like passivity in model order reduction of second-order systems with co-located inputs and outputs \cite{PBTRMV_BenS11, PBTRMV_BenKS13b, PBTRMV_ReiS08}, but none of these methods are provided with an error bound.
+Besides these, there exist interpolatory methods, which succeed either in preserving the second-order structure~\cite{PBTRMV_BaiS05a, PBTRMV_Fre05, PBTRMV_SalL06, PBTRMV_BeaG09} or deliver a posteriori $\Hinf$ error bounds~\cite{PBTRMV_PanWL13}.
 However, all the approaches mentioned lack a combination of the two.